The exhibition was om display at Nationalmuseum Jamtli in Östersund.

 Johan Tobias Sergel, King Gustav III in the morning, when he comes to my studio.
 Photo: Nationalmuseum.

 Pehr Zethelius, Sugar box, 1799.
 Photo: Olle Andersson/Nationalmuseum.

 Elias Martin, English Landscape from Mistley Hall, Essex, Essex, 1772.
 Photo: Nationalmuseum

-The exhibition takes up themes such as war and diplomacy, trade and science, the birth of rococo, Gustav III’s time in Italy, neoclassicism and English influences.
-We meet artists such as Alexander Roslin, Johan Tobias Sergel, Carl Hårleman, Louis Jean Desprez, Angelika Kauffmann, Carl August Ehrensvärd, Pehr Hilleström, Elias Martin and Carl Fredrik von Breda.
+The exhibition dealt with themes such as war and diplomacy, trade and science, the birth of rococo, Gustav III’s time in Italy, neoclassicism and English influences.
+Visitors could meet artists such as Alexander Roslin, Johan Tobias Sergel, Carl Hårleman, Louis Jean Desprez, Angelika Kauffmann, Carl August Ehrensvärd, Pehr Hilleström, Elias Martin and Carl Fredrik von Breda.

-Some 180 works from Nationalmuseum’s collection of Swedish and French 18th century art are on display: portraits, landscapes and still life paintings, everyday interior paintings, plus drawings, unique sketches and blueprints, which have never previously been exhibited.
-In addition, porcelain and faience, goldsmith’s art as well as furniture and other handicraft items are included in the exhibition.
+Some 180 works from Nationalmuseum’s collection of Swedish and French 18th century art were on display: portraits, landscapes and still life paintings, everyday interior paintings, plus drawings, unique sketches and blueprints, which have never previously been exhibited.
+In addition, porcelain and faience, goldsmith’s art as well as furniture and other handicraft items were included in the exhibition.

-The exhibition opens at Nationalmuseum Jamtli in Östersund on 19 May and will continue until spring 2021.
+The exhibition opened at Nationalmuseum Jamtli in Östersund on 18 May and continued until spring 2021.